Japanese literature is rarely promoted during book fairs. When one thinks about foreign literature, famous Japanse novelists rarely come to mind.

 The plot takes place in the 1960's when Japan was facing a surge of ultra-nationalism (not too dissimilar from today).
 The country is still healing from the defeat and the horrors it faced during World War II.
 It is in this context that the main character of the novel, only named as Seventeen throughout the book, will have to navigate.

 The 17 years old young man is starting to explore his sexuality, and often struggles with it.
 Showing some violent feelings towards his family who do not understand him and fails to help him through the complicated intricacies of teenagehood.

-Like many teens going through that period, the young man will set aside his reason and logic and will let himself influenced easily.
+Like many teens going through that period, the young man will set aside his reason and logic and will let himself be easily influenced.

-Seventeen meets dodgy characters, claiming to be right wing partisans but ultimately being ultra-nationalists.
-While growing closer to them, Seventeen parts away from his family and especially his sister, a nurse, who he thinks leans too much to the left.
+Seventeen meets dodgy characters, claiming to be right-wing partisans but ultimately being ultra-nationalists.
+While growing closer to them, Seventeen drifts away from his family and especially his sister, a nurse, who he thinks leans too much to the left.

-The sentiment of finally belonging to a group, to have a purpose, blur Seventeen’s reality even when he agrees to wear a uniform looking much like the ones German SS soldiers wore.
+The sentiment of finally belonging to a group, to have a purpose, blurs Seventeen's reality even when he agrees to wear a uniform looking much like the ones German SS soldiers wore.

 Seventeen goes through his rebellious years ...

 A true satire of this period of Japan's History will find some very current echo 25 years later.

 Published in 2002.

 From the same author: Colorless Tsukuru Tazaki and His Years of Pilgrimage, Norwegian Wood.